cornell-dti/idol/backend/README.md

 3. In the database logic layer, we perform some raw database operation.
 The code here is usually quite simple and not directly related to any business logic.
 [Example](https://github.com/cornell-dti/idol/blob/907a3f950cd24023b2b6cbb663f04146822a00ed/backend/src/dao/MembersDao.ts#L26-L32).

+## Production vs. Development Firebase Instance

+The IDOL backend has a Firebase instance for development and a Firebase instance for production.
+To use the production Firebase instance locally, set the `USE_PROD_DB` environment to `true`.
+Otherwise, set `USE_PROD_DB` to `false` to use the development Firebase instance.